mijtsma/jsat/README.md

 pip install -r requirements.txt
 ```

-You also need to add the project directory to your PYTHONPATH.
+You also need to add the project directory or submodule directory to your PYTHONPATH.
 This can be done manually as seen [here](https://bic-berkeley.github.io/psych-214-fall-2016/using_pythonpath.html).
 Most IDEs should also support project-based PYTHONPATH additions through environments or launch configurations, which is a good practice if you wish to keep PYTHONPATH uncluttered.

 ## Usage

 ### Running Example Python Script
-An example project script can be found at `cytoapp/script.py`.
+A simple example project script can be found at `cytoapp/script.py`.
 This script demonstrates examples of the various core modules in action.

 This script also creates a visualization which runs on a web application powered by Dash.
 The files responsible for this app include `cytoapp/cytoscapeapp.py`, which runs the app, and `cytoapp/datahandler.py`, which keeps track of the network models.